Condemnation & Eminent Domain

-There are few consultants who can take local government entirely through the eminent domain process from the project’s initiation in preliminary design and selection of appraisers, to property owner negotiation, the administration of relocation benefit, to filing the condemnation action and conducting commissioners’ hearings.
-Our experienced eminent domain attorneys and professional staff allow us to give our clients this comprehensive service at competitive costs.
+There are few consultants who can take you entirely through the eminent domain process from the project’s beginning to end.
+Our experienced eminent domain attorneys and non-attorney professional staff allow us to give our clients this comprehensive service at competitive costs.

-Located in St. Cloud, the eminent domain and condemnation attorneys at Rinke Noonan are experienced and knowledgeable professionals who are truly invested in our Central Minnesota communities.
+Located in St. Cloud, eminent domain attorneys and legal condemnation attorneys at Rinke Noonan are experienced and knowledgeable professionals who are truly invested in our Central Minnesota communities.

 CONDEMNATION & EMINENT DOMAIN Key Concepts

 At Rinke Noonan our experienced attorney and non-attorney professional staff allows us to take you entirely through the acquisition process from the project’s beginning to end at competitive costs.
 We are experienced and sensitive to all of the issues involving acquisitions and how it can effect those impacted.